survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 ## Composing Configuration by Merging

 To eliminate the problem of dealing with `Object.assign` and `Array.concat`, I developed [webpack-merge](https://www.npmjs.org/package/webpack-merge).
 Effectively it does two things: it concatenates arrays and merges objects instead of overriding them.
-Even though a simple idea, this allows us to compose configuration and gives us a degree of abstraction.
+Even though a basic idea, this allows us to compose configuration and gives us a degree of abstraction.

 *webpack-merge* provides even more control through strategies that enable you to control its behavior per field.
 Strategies allow you to force it to append, prepend, or replace content.
 Even though *webpack-merge* was designed for this book, it has proven to be an invaluable tool beyond it.
 You can consider it as a learning tool and pick it up in your work if you find it useful.